Cyber Attacks Could Look Like Equipment Malfunction

 From the outside it appears, the stage host at the Oscars did in some way realize, that he did not have the correct envelope.
 Since this situation was properly not covered in the rehearsal for the Oscars, the host became uncertain about what to do.

-Third learning from the Oscars is that, you should train people on abnormal situation handling
+Third learning: You should train people on abnormal situation handling

 Steven finnish by writing that, for the post part the human in the system is less like a golden Oscar, and more like someone using the abilities of mind and body to connect parts of a system that only work because people make them work.
 This aspect of human performance in the wild is usually taken for granted.
 But in the real world, peopel create safety.
 And for that, they deserve an Oscar.